The International Trade Blog arrow International Sales & Marketing

 Methods of Payment in International Trade

 In a global marketplace, it’s more important than ever for exporters to offer their customers attractive sales terms supported by the appropriate payment methods.
-Here’s a look at the five primary methods of payment, from most risk to the exporter to least risk.
+Here’s a look at the five primary methods of payment, from the most risk to the exporter to the least risk.

 1. Consignment